 - There are three built-in LADSPA analysis tools: Contrast, Plot Spectrum and Find Clipping

 Selecting this option from the Analyze Menu (or the Effect Menu or Generate Menu) takes you to a dialog which enables you to load and unload Analyzers (and Effects and Generators) from Audacity.
 This enables you to customize your Analyze Menu making it shorter or longer as required.
-For details see Plug-in Manager: Effects, Generators and Analyzers.
+For details see Plugin Manager.

-See also this list of available Nyquist analyzer plug-ins on the Audacity Wiki, that you can easily download and add to Audacity.
+See also this list of available Nyquistplugins on the Audacity Support site, that you can easily download and add to Audacity.

 Backing up or transferring settings